bueller2298/daggerheart-srd/Session Notes/Session 1.md

 "Sir, sir, this could be it!"

-You open a letter that reads, "Greetings (name)"
+You open a letter that reads, "Greetings (name), Your inquiry has been received by the Alulan Atelie"